 Louisiana's continued coastal land loss is a crisis for our state and the nation.
 The Deepwater Horizon oil spill in the Gulf in 2010 wrought considerable damage to an already weakened coastline and the fisheries and wildlife dependent on a healthy coastal zone.
 In 2010, LWF began partnering with National Wildilfe Federation in the Vanishing Paradise campaign to reach out to hunters and anglers throughout the state and the rest of the country to garner broader support for coastal restoration and draw attention to the need for restoration after the oil spill.
 In 2012, the state's Legislature unanimously passed the state's most comprehensive coastal master plan to date and LWF worked in coalition with other organizations to support the planning process and promote successful passage of the plan.
 LWF worked hard to promote passage of the RESTORE Act and continues to monitor the oil spill response, including how penalties and fines from the oil spill will be distributed and spent toward coastal restoration.

-In 2013, LWF called for legislation to strengthen protection of the state’s Artificial Reef Development Fund, which was successfully passed to allow voters to decide constitutional protection in 2014.
+In 2013, LWF called for legislation to strengthen protection of the state’s Artificial Reef Development Fund and voters passed a constitutional amendment to protect the fund in 2014.
 LWF led the charge to add protection of streambeds in the Louisiana Natural and Scenic Rivers Program from habitat destruction by off-road vehicles.